stmoerman/freelance-kickstart/README.md

 * [Everything I wish I knew running a sole proprietorship business](http://wesbos.com/sole-proprietorship-ontario/): a great post from instructor [Wes Bos](http://wesbos.com/) on first steps you should take.
 Read the comments too!

 * Learn to expense.
 You can reduce your taxable income by claiming expenses.
 This includes but isn't limited to office supplies, online subscriptions, continuing education, conference and more!

+### Excel Templates
+* [Time Tracking Template](https://www.vertex42.com/ExcelTemplates/time-tracker.html) - Nothing is more valuable than your time.
+Whether you want an easier way to track it for billing reasons, or just want to keep tabs on your workflow, the versatile Time Tracking Template can get it done.
+A must-have if you get paid hourly.

+* [Personal Budget](https://templates.office.com/en-us/Personal-budget-TM10000134) - Straight from Microsoft, this budgeting template is extremely useful when you want to see your income, expenses and savings.
+There are two graphs to help you visualize the difference between your income and expenses.
+This one is simple, but invaluable.

+* [Project Budget Template](https://www.vertex42.com/ExcelTemplates/project-budget.html) - If you’re looking to budget a project rather than your personal finances, this template will do the trick.
+All but the largest projects can be tracked in a spreadsheet like this one.
+There are a few extra templates here, suitable for real-world projects, monthly tracking or for a multitude of other tasks.

+* [Free Invoice Template](https://www.freshbooks.com/invoice-templates/graphic-design) - If you’re a freelancer who works online, you’re probably going to need an invoice template.
+These function as a record of your services and the money collected.
+It’s crucial that invoices look professional, as your clients will be seeing them.

+* [Gantt Chart Template](https://www.vertex42.com/ExcelTemplates/excel-gantt-chart.html) - A Gantt chart is a horizontal bar chart that spans the start and end times for individual pieces of a project.
+Gantt charts can be easily created in Excel, and this template can help you learn how to take advantage of this useful graph.
+Just set the tasks and add their start and end times, and you’ll have a visual plan for your next project.

 ### Accounting
 * [Wave](https://www.waveapps.com/): a free bookkeeping service.